African humid period: Implications for future global warming

 Climate models have yielded equivocal results about the effects of anthropogenic global warming on the Sahara/Sahel precipitation.
-Human-caused climate change occurs through different mechanisms than the natural climate change that led to the AHP, in particular through increased inter-hemispheric temperature gradients.
+Human-caused climate change occurs through different mechanisms than the natural climate change that led to the AHP: Human-mediated climate change drives increased precipitation mainly through increased atmospheric moisture availability and disproportionate warming of the extratropics which strengthen the monsoon circulation, moderated by increased atmospheric stability, while the natural climate change is driven by a stronger monsoon circulation.
 The direct effect of heat on plants may be detrimental.
 Non-linear increases in vegetation cover are also possible, with several climate models showing abrupt increases when global temperatures rise by 2–4 C-change.
 One study in 2003 showed that vegetation intrusions in the Sahara can occur within decades after strong rises in atmospheric carbon dioxide but would not cover more than about 45% of the Sahara.
 That climate study also indicated that vegetation expansion can only occur if grazing or other perturbations to vegetation growth do not hamper it.
 On the other hand, increased irrigation and other measures to increase vegetation growth such as the Great Green Wall could enhance it.
 A 2022 study indicated that while increased greenhouse gas concentrations by themselves are not sufficient to start an AHP if greenhouse gas-vegetation feedbacks are ignored, they lower the threshold for orbital changes to induce Sahara greening.

 Plans to geoengineer the Sahara to increase its vegetation cover and precipitation have been proposed since the 19th century.
 The mechanisms and consequences of the AHP are important context to evaluate such proposals and their ramifications; precipitation may increase but the consumption of carbon dioxide would be small and there could be detrimental impacts on climate and dust fluxes in the far-field.
-Building large solar farms in the Sahara desert would also act to decrease its albedo and may trigger similar climate responses.
+Building the Great Green Wall and large solar farms in the Sahara desert would also act to decrease its albedo and may trigger similar climate responses.

 A greening of the Sahara on the one hand may allow agriculture and pastoralism to expand into hitherto unsuitable areas, but increased precipitation can also lead to increased water borne diseases and flooding.
 Expanded human activity resulting from a wetter climate may be vulnerable to climate reversals as demonstrated by the droughts that followed the mid-20th century wet period.
+The Sahara has seen an increase in rainfall during the monsoon season as global temperatures rise, with a full monsoon cycle occurring in 2024.
+The 2024 monsoon created hundreds of temporary lakes new vegetation, and caused migrating birds such as waterfowl to spend more time in the Sahara.